 In the end, on a €5,000 investment in this property, I made just €7 after taxes, but I’m still glad I got the money back after.
 The conditions in Catalunya have been such that international investment has slowed down drastically with many such investments turning illiquid for many months.
 Hopefully the tide will turn and things will take a turn for the better when the separatists realise that their dream will never materialise and they lose faith in their corrupt politicians.

-I’ll also embed a few videos showing the steps that Privalore takes to make sure the buildings they refurbish are healthy and sustainable (in Spanish only):
+Privalore itself as a company has always proved to be very professional, so I’ll keep the videos below showing the steps that Privalore takes to make sure the buildings they refurbish are healthy and sustainable (in Spanish only):